rhaleblian/terrarium-helloknob/README.md

 # terrarium-helloknob

-A PedalPCB Terrarium/Daisy PureData patch that plays a Cmaj7+ chord controlled by knobs.
+A PedalPCB Terrarium PureData patch that plays a Cmaj7+ chord controlled by knobs.
 Use it to test that all knobs respond.

+Want to get the binary file immediately?
+See the Releases.

-# Prerequisites
+## Prerequisites

 Your local machine needs: